 Skidmore College offers qualified students the opportunity to earn dual degrees in liberal arts and engineering through cooperative programs with Dartmouth College, Clarkson University, and Rensselaer Polytechnic Institute.
 These are challenging programs designed for the student who has strong preparation in mathematics and physical sciences, and above average problem solving skills.

 Interested students should be aware that each program has prerequisite courses that must be completed at Skidmore or elsewhere before study may begin at the host institution.
-Scheduling of such courses is normally arranged with the assistance of Skidmore’s engineering advisory committee, which should be consulted at the earliest possible date.
+Scheduling of such courses is normally arranged with the assistance of Skidmore's Engineering Advisory Committee.
+Students should register their interests with the engineering coordinator, Professor Rachel Roe-Dale, at the earliest possible date.

 Dual-Degree Program with Clarkson University

 The 3 + 2 Program in Engineering, offered in cooperation with the School of Engineering at Clarkson University, combines three years of study at Skidmore with two years of additional study at Clarkson.
 During their senior year in absentia, while continuing their studies at Clarkson, students fulfill the bachelor of arts requirements (including major and all-college requirements) and receive their degrees from Skidmore at the end of the fourth year of the program.
 Upon successful completion of the additional year of prescribed study, qualified students will be eligible for the bachelor of science degree in engineering from Clarkson.

 See Engineering Dual Degree Program with Clarkson University for details.

 A cooperative agreement with Rensselaer Polytechnic Institute (RPI) allows students

 at Skidmore to obtain a bachelor of arts degree from Skidmore and a bachelor of science

 degree in engineering from RPI in five years of study, through either a 2-1-1-1 or